 Any pesto will work for this spaghetti squash and pesto recipe.
 Choose one that suits your dietary restrictions.

-If you need this recipe to be dairy free or paleo, omit the parmesan cheese sprinkle on top and use the simple vegan pesto from this recipe.
-That’s the one I used here.
+If you need this recipe to be dairy free or paleo, omit the parmesan cheese sprinkle on top and use this simple vegan pesto.
+That's the one I used here.

 One of these days I will make a separate post just that pesto, but for now you can find it within that other recipe post.